swapmyvote/swapmyvote/README.md

 -   Set up some credentials and other config variables in a `.env.development.local` file.
-You can ask @aspiers for a copy of this file, or if you are using your own Facebook and Twitter apps for login then you can make it yourself
+You can ask @aspiers for a copy of this file, or if you are using your own Facebook and Twitter apps for login then you can make it yourself by starting from a
+    template:

         $ cp .env.example .env.development.local